seetohjinwei/seetohjinwei/README.md

 ## Contact Me

+Learn more about me on my site, [jinwei.dev](https://jinwei.dev/)!

-Connect with me on [LinkedIn](https://www.linkedin.com/in/seetohjinwei/)!
+Connect with me on LinkedIn [@seetohjinwei](https://www.linkedin.com/in/seetohjinwei/)!